 Section 10.554(1)(i)1., Rules of the Auditor General, requires that we determine whether or not corrective actions have been taken to address findings and recommendations made in the preceding annual financial audit report.
-No repeat findings exist from the second preceding audit.
-The following is a summary of prior year recommendation:
+There were no findings and recommendations made in the preceding financial audit report.